arclab-hku/Event_based_VO-VIO-SLAM/EVI-SAM/data_srcipt.md

 <p> Visualization of the estimated camera trajectory and global 3D reconstruction (surface mesh) of our EVI-SAM.
     Sequentially display from right to left includes the event-based dense point clouds with texture information and intensity images, at selected viewpoints. (click the image to open video demo)</p>
 </div>

+## Evaluating using Traditional Image-based Dense Mapping
+* We also use this dataset to evaluate some traditional image-based dense mapping methods using monocular, stereo, and RGB-D setup.
+* A project of monocular dense mapping using RGB camera with VINS-MONO as pose estimation can be seen in [Github Repository](https://github.com/KwanWaiPang/Mono-VINS-DenseMapping).

+## Evaluating using NeRF-based SLAM
+* We also use this dataset to evaluate some NeRF-based SLAM works, such as [Nice-SLAM](https://openaccess.thecvf.com/content/CVPR2022/papers/Zhu_NICE-SLAM_Neural_Implicit_Scalable_Encoding_for_SLAM_CVPR_2022_paper.pdf), [Co-SLAM](https://openaccess.thecvf.com/content/CVPR2023/papers/Wang_Co-SLAM_Joint_Coordinate_and_Sparse_Parametric_Encodings_for_Neural_Real-Time_CVPR_2023_paper.pdf), [NeRF-SLAM](https://arxiv.org/pdf/2210.13641), and, etc.
+* We provide a [toolbox]() that converts the rosbag into TUM-data format.